ahmetb/go-linq/README.md

 operations made easy, don't repeat yourself.
 Inspired by Microsoft's [LINQ](http://msdn.microsoft.com/en-us/library/bb397926.aspx).

+* No dependencies: written in vanilla Go!
-This library has tests and has 100.0% code coverage on all stable [releases](https://github.com/ahmetalpbalkan/go-linq/releases).
+* Tested: 100.0% code coverage on all stable [releases](https://github.com/ahmetalpbalkan/go-linq/releases).
-I also try to not to break any calls to API and design for backwards compatibility.
+* Backwards compatibility: Your integration with the library will not be broken except major releases.

 ## Installation